Best Steps To Grow Squash In Containers

 - Pick a container with holes for drainage.

-- Make sure you have a great, sizable pot or growing container filled with rich potting soil, and make sure you water it frequently.
+- Ensure you have a great, sizable pot or growing container filled with rich potting soil, and water it frequently.

-- Providing a trellis will allow you to grow vining plants vertically.
+- Providing a trellis will allow you to grow vine plants vertically.

 - If you want a more compact habit, plant a shrub type.